danielscarvalho/Electronic-Projects/README.md

 - Create your own digital badge with display for events
 - Create your own digital assitent
 - Create a digital art sculture
+- Teach electronics - prepare some experiments (practical classes) for education and learning

 # Bibliography